PSZSPT: a joint Planck and SPT-SZ cluster catalog: Summary, discussion, and future work

-For this purpose, we modified the MMF3 algorithm initially developed for \Planck\ data to make it compatible with ground based data.
-The main difficulties are the inclusion of the transfer function of the SPT survey, and the handling of the high resolution ground-based and low resolution space data at the same time, which required the use of small (0.43 arcmin) pixels on large ($10 \times 10 \deg^2$) tangential maps.
-In the process of building the joint catalogue, we thoroughly characterized the SPT public maps (transfer function, point source and cluster photometry) with respect to the SPT official catalogues (Sect.~\ref{sec:public_consistency}, Appendix~\ref{sec:filterfunc} and~\ref{sec:sptszphot}).
-We found a good agreement between quantities extracted with our tools and the official SPT catalogues.
-However, the signal-to-noise ratio of our SPT extractions is 10\% lower than the published values.
-We attribute this to the poorer than native resolution of the public SPT Healpix maps, together with the possibility that some pre-processing was applied to the raw data before the construction of the public Healpix maps.
-Our extraction method would thus be more efficient could it be applied on the original SPT maps.
-We also checked that our new extraction method provides results consistent with \Planck\ publications (Sect.~\ref{sec:public_consistency}, Appendix~\ref{sec:plckphot}).
-We then showed that the \Planck\ and SPT data provide consistent flux measurements for SPT and \Planck\ clusters respectively (Sect.~\ref{sec:sptplanck_consistency}).
+For this purpose, we modified the MMF3 algorithm that was initially developed for \Planck\ data to make it compatible with ground based data.
+The main difficulties were including the transfer function of the SPT survey as well as handling the high resolution ground-based and low resolution space data at the same time, which required the use of small (0.43 arcmin) pixels on large ($10 \times 10 \deg^2$) tangential maps.
+In the process of building the joint catalog, we thoroughly characterized the SPT public maps (transfer function, point source, and cluster photometry) with respect to the SPT official catalogs (Sect.~\ref{sec:public_consistency}, Appendix~\ref{sec:filterfunc} and~\ref{sec:sptszphot}).
+We found good agreement between quantities extracted with our tools and the official SPT catalogs.
+However, the S/N of our SPT extractions is 10\% lower than the published values.
+We attribute this to the difference in map depths between the SPT public maps~\citep{chown2018} and the maps used in~\cite{bleem2015}.
+Our extraction method would thus be more efficient if it could be applied to the maps used in~\cite{bleem2015}.
+We also checked that our new extraction method provides results consistent with the \Planck\ publications (Sect.~\ref{sec:public_consistency}, Appendix~\ref{sec:plckphot}).
+We then showed that the \Planck\ and SPT data provide consistent flux measurements for SPT and \Planck\ clusters, respectively (Sect.~\ref{sec:sptplanck_consistency}).

-We cross-matched the PSZSPT catalogue with other cluster catalogues in the SPT-SZ footprint.
+We cross-matched the PSZSPT catalog with other cluster catalogs in the SPT-SZ footprint.
 We checked for remaining unidentified detections in SIMBAD and NED.
-292(113) detections are matched or possibly matched to SPT-SZ(PSZ2) detections respectively with 82 being common to the two catalogues.
-We identified 25 detections with clusters in catalogues other than SPT-SZ and PSZ2, and 12 additional detections using SIMBAD and NED.
-Finally, we could not identify counterparts for the remaining 59 detections which need to be validated by future external follow-ups (Sect.~\ref{sec:identification}).
+We note that 292(113) detections are matched or possibly matched to SPT-SZ(PSZ2) detections, respectively, with 82 being common to both of the catalogs.
+We identified 47 detections with clusters in catalogs other than SPT-SZ and PSZ2, and seven additional detections using SIMBAD and NED.
+Finally, we could not identify counterparts for the remaining 42 detections which need to be validated by future external follow-ups (Sect.~\ref{sec:identification}).